 When you think of Thai noodles, pad thai, pad see ew and maybe pad kee mao come to mind.
-But rad na is another noodle dish beloved by Thai people - yet very few Thai restaurants overseas offer it.
+But rad na, also called lad na, is another noodle dish beloved by Thai people - yet very few Thai restaurants overseas offer it.
 It's a dish that showed up regularly on our dinner table in Thailand, and one that deserves a place on yours!

 Chewy wide rice noodles are drenched in a luscious pork gravy; it's the "comfort food" of Thai street food.
 It's simple and quick to make, but the quality of ingredients are important, so some attention is required.
 Let's dive in!